nicholaswmin/dyno/README.md

 ```

 > **note:** the stats collector uses the function name for the metric name,
-> so anonymous lambdas/arrow-functions should be avoided.
+> so named `function`s should be preffered to anonymous arrow-functions

 ### Plotting

-Each metric contains up to 100 *snapshots* of its past states.
+Each metric contains up to 50 *snapshots* of its past states.

 This allows plotting them as a *timeline*, using the
 [`console.plot`][console-plot] module.